In this article, you’ll be learning how Android Beam works so you can take advantage of it when you want to exchange information between two phones.

 Since its inception, Android Beam has been growing as an easy and quick way to transfer data between Android Phones.
 Also, NFC is getting more popular nowadays and covering a bunch of mid-range to high-end phones as a standard feature.

-In this article, you get a clarified explanation on how does Android Beam work, how to use Android Beam it and some of its great features and capabilities.
+In this article, you get a clarified explanation of how Android Beam work, how to use it, and some of its great features and capabilities.